 All questions answered by probiotic experts Dr Kate Stephens PhD (Food and Microbial Sciences) BSc(Hons) Medical Microbiology and Kerry Beeson BSc (Nut.
 Med.)
 Nutritional Therapist.

-What are women’s live cultures?
+What are live cultures for women?

-For most health issues, gender isn’t a consideration in good bacteria research, so you don’t need to worry about this when choosing your supplement.
-However, there are several friendly bacteria strains that have been researched specifically in people with vaginas, such as Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®, which can be found in 'For women'.
-These have been specifically researched for survival to the vagina.
+For most health issues, gender isn’t a consideration in friendly bacteria research, so you don’t need to worry about this when choosing your supplement.
+However, there are several friendly bacteria strains that have been researched specifically in people with vaginas, such as Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®, and Lactobacillus paracasei F-19®, which can be found in Optibac Probiotics For Women.
+These have been specifically researched in women and for survival to the vagina.
 Otherwise, live cultures are not gender-specific and can be taken by anyone who feels they may benefit.

-Women’s live cultures are particularly good for the support of the vaginal flora, even when taken orally1.
+Friendly bacteria for women are particularly good for the support of the vaginal flora, even when taken orally1.
 A healthy vagina typically contains strains of Lactobacilli bacteria which produce lactic acid, hydrogen peroxide and other substances, all of which help to keep the pH balance in the vagina at an optimum pH of 4.5 (slightly acidic).

 The best women’s live cultures supplements contain strains which have been specifically researched in women, and where the billions count is based on the dosages used in gold standard clinical trials.
-‘For women’ contains 2.3 billion live cultures per capsule – the finished product has been used in numerous research studies2-4 in which a standard dose of one to two capsules per day was utilised.
+Optibac Probiotics For Women contains 2.5 billion live cultures per capsule – and strains in this product have been used in numerous research studies2-4 in which a standard dose of one to two capsules per day was utilised.

 1. Morelli L, Zonenenschain D, Del Piano M, Cognein P. Utilization of the intestinal tract as a delivery system for urogenital probiotics.
 J Clin Gastroenterol.
 2004;38(6 Suppl). doi:10.1097/01.mcg.0000128938.32835.98